xubair305/fake-call-logs/README.md

 ```sh
 flutter run
 ```
-🛠️ Technologies Used
+🛠️ Technologies Used <br />
-	•	Flutter (State Management: GetX) v-3.29.0
+	•	Flutter (State Management: GetX) v-3.29.0<br />
-	•	Dart
+	•	Dart<br />
-	•	Get Storage for local storage
+	•	Get Storage for local storage<br />
-	•	flutter_contact for contact picking
+	•	flutter_contact for contact picking<br />
-	•	intl for date formatting
+	•	intl for date formatting<br />
-	•	CallLog API for real-time call log updates
+	•	CallLog API for real-time call log updates<br />

- 📌 How to Use
+ 📌 How to Use<br />
-1️⃣ Open the app and navigate to the Fake Call Log Creator.
+1️⃣ Open the app and navigate to the Fake Call Log Creator.<br />
-2️⃣ Enter a phone number manually or pick a contact from your device.
+2️⃣ Enter a phone number manually or pick a contact from your device.<br />
-3️⃣ Select Call Type – Incoming, Outgoing, Missed, or Rejected.
+3️⃣ Select Call Type – Incoming, Outgoing, Missed, or Rejected.<br />
-4️⃣ Set Call Duration – Choose how long the call lasted.
+4️⃣ Set Call Duration – Choose how long the call lasted.<br />
-5️⃣ Pick Date & Time – Select when the call happened.
+5️⃣ Pick Date & Time – Select when the call happened.<br />
-6️⃣ Press ‘Add Call’ – The fake call log will be added to the history.
+6️⃣ Press ‘Add Call’ – The fake call log will be added to the history.<br />
-7️⃣ View & Manage Logs – Check your fake call logs in the history screen.
+7️⃣ View & Manage Logs – Check your fake call logs in the history screen.<br />

-💡 Contributing
+💡 Contributing<br />
 Feel free to submit issues or pull requests to improve the app.
-Let’s build together! 🚀
+Let’s build together! 🚀<br />

-🔗 Connect with Me
+🔗 Connect with Me<br />

-📧 Email: xubairansari305@email.com
+📧 Email: xubairansari305@email.com<br />
-🐦 Twitter: @JubairAnsari305
+🐦 Twitter: @JubairAnsari305<br />
-📷 Instagram: @_the_jay
+📷 Instagram: @_the_jay<br />
-👨‍💻 GitHub: xubair305
+👨‍💻 GitHub: xubair305<br />

 Made with ❤️ in Flutter. 🚀